hall9zeha/Conky-Audacious-Cover/README.md

 # Conky-Audacious-Cover
-A simple conky for show cover art of your music in audacious media player
+A simple conky for show cover art of your music in audacious media player on Linux distributions.

 ## Requirements